umeboshi2/umeboshi2.github.io/assets/documents/blog/cv19/general-info.md

 [MSDH](https://msdh.ms.gov/msdhsite/_static/14,0,420.html ) is the source
 of authority for the information provided to the CDC  or whatever federal agency who is currently in charge of receiving the data.
+Depending on the free procy, you may be able to view their [RSS feed](#crown/rss).

 [Forrest General Hospital](https://fhcovid19.com/) used to provide local daily data, but decided to stop on June 2, 2020 to inspire and encourage